Celebrating World Veterinary Day 2021

 As veterinarians at Full Circle Vet Care, we recognize that veterinarians play an important role in keeping the health of the world’s animals at the highest level possible.
 We are very proud and happy to contribute to the health and well-being of our animal friends.

 As one-health advocates, veterinarians know that environmental, human, and animal health are inextricably linked, according to the World Veterinary Association.
-The theme of World(wide) Veterinary Day 2020, which falls on April 25, is “Environmental protection for improving animal and human health.”
+The theme of World(wide) Veterinary Day 2021, which falls on April 24, is “Veterinarian response to the COVID-19 crisis.”

 The WVA created World Veterinary Day in 2000 as an annual celebration of the vet profession, taking place on the last Saturday of April.
 Starting last year, the WVA has partnered with Health for Animals, the global animal medicines association, on the World Veterinary Day Award, which honors one WVA member’s activities related to the theme.

-Details about WVD and the WVD Award are available at the WVA website.
+Details about WVD and the WVD Awards are available at the WVA website.